text2cinemagraph/text2cinemagraph/README.md

 <!-- ### [**website**](https://text2cinemagraph.github.io/website/) -->

-This is the official PyTorch implementation of "Synthesizing Artistic Cinemagraphs from Text".
+This is the official PyTorch implementation of "Text-Guided Synthesis of Eulerian Cinemagraphs".

 <br>
 <div class="gif">